 As the world's only consulting detective focused solely on consumer behavior...

 I help you find it.

-I help you find the truth using the proprietary Five-O Research Method, wicked-problem solving techniques, and a combination of investigatory methods and tools, including:
+I discover insights that others simply can't see by using the proprietary Five-O Method, Bayesian Thinking, wicked problem-solving techniques, and a combination of investigatory methods and tools, including:

 - Interviews ("Jobs to be done," 1:1, dyads, triads, focus groups, etc.)